Harold Lloyd: Talkies and transition

 To this point, the films had been produced by Lloyd's company.
-However, his go-getting screen character was out of touch with Great Depression movie audiences of the 1930s.
+However, his go-getting screen character was out of touch with Depression-era movie audiences.
 Lloyd's rate of film releases, which had been one or two a year in the 1920s, slowed to about one every two years.
 As his absences from the screen increased, his popularity declined, as did the fortunes of his production company.
-His final film of the decade, Professor Beware (1938), was made by the Paramount staff, with Lloyd functioning only as actor and partial financier.
+On March 23, 1937, Lloyd sold the real estate of his studio, Harold Lloyd Motion Picture Company, to the Church of Jesus Christ of Latter-day Saints.
+The location is now the site of the Los Angeles California Temple.